kubesphere/kubeeye/README.md

 > for RBAC, package name must be *kubeeye_RBAC_rego*
 > for nodes, package name must be *kubeeye_nodes_rego*

-- Save the following rule to rule file such as *imageRegistryRule.rego* for audit the image registry address complies with rules.
+- Save the following rules to rule file such as *imageRegistryRule.rego* to check the image registry address complies with rules.
 ```rego
 package kubeeye_workloads_rego